robstoll/atrium/README.md

 ### 2. Additional Information in Failure Reporting
 Atrium adds extra information to error messages so that you get quickly a better idea of what went wrong.
-For instance, for the following assertion (which fails):
+For instance, for the following expectation (which fails):

 <exs-add-info-1>